barcazama/OS-setup-files/ArchLinux_Install.md

 2. **Wifi set-up**

+    *Need to be updated with wifi-menu package, easier*

     `dmesg | grep firmware` command to control if firmware install is needed

     `iw dev` command to list device name